-Ruta will be appearing in a guest lead role on the BBC’s Ripper Street Episode 8 as Clarissa Silver.
+Ruta appeared in a guest lead role on the BBC’s Ripper Street Episode 8 as Clarissa Silver.

 Ripper Street: A new drama set in the East End of London in 1889 during the aftermath of Jack The Ripper murders.
 The infamous H Division – the police precinct charged with keeping order in the district of Whitechapel- is in a chaotic state trying to keep order after a tumultuous time for London and reported infamously worldwide.

 Our interview with Ruta Gedmintas in December 2011 can be read below.

 One of Ruta’s first stage performances was in Spring Awakening, directed by Reuven Adiv, at the Drama Centre in London.
 Of her time there Ruta says; “It was always incredible at the Drama Centre when the penny finally dropped.”

 As well as on stage, Ruta is also forging a successful career in film and on television, where she is probably best known as Frankie in BBC’s drama series Lip Service, and from Showtime’s The Tudors and The Borgias.